Presbyterian Church of the Philippines: Office bearers

 The deacons are members of the local congregation that are elected and ordained to take charge of temporal affairs of the church.

 Statistics

 The denomination consists of about 300 churches and 10 regional presbyteries.

 The headquarters of the church is located in Metro Manila.
 The Presbyterian Church of the Philippines is the largest Presbyterian denomination in the country.

+According to the 2020 Philippine Census, 20,818 reported being affiliated with the denomination.

 Seminary and theological education

 The Presbyterian Theological Seminary was established primarily to train future leaders of the Presbyterian Church of the Philippines.
 The seminary was previously called Presbyterian School of Theology.
 The seminary opened its doors to leaders of other denominations and other nations.
 The seminary trains Filipino ministerial candidates as well as foreign students from Myanmar, Kenya, Nigeria, Korea, Bangladesh, Kenya, Gambia, Palestine and Vietnam.

 History of the seminary

 The School of Theology was started in 1983 with ten students.
 The original name Presbyterian School of Theology, was changed to Presbyterian Theological Seminary (PTS) in 1985.
 It is located in Dasmariñas, Cavite since 1987.
 PTS is the official ministerial training school of the Presbyterian Church of the Philippines.
 While there are regional bible seminaries operated under the denomination, its graduates are required by the church to take additional courses at PTS.
 This policy has been contested in the General Assembly.
 To date, every motion to change the policy is defeated by majority votes.